We are building our dream house.

-We are building our dream house.
 We’ve been at it for a little over five years now.
 So, who out there in the crowd would like to take a stab at guessing where we are, exactly, in the dream house construction?
 I hear “choosing window treatments” from the back.
-The little bald guy here in front says “final touches on landscaping”.
+The little bald guy here in front says “final touches on landscaping” as he puts away his landscape supplies.
 Well, everyone hold that thought, and I’ll get to it in a minute.

 When your two and a half year old runs to the john, feigns an attack of vomiting, then looks at you and says with a smile, “Look!
 Just like Mamma!” there is only one possible explanation.